deepset-ai/haystack-home/content/blog/pdf-qa-application-with-bedrock/index.md

 ---
 layout: blog-post
-title: Effortless QA Application Development with Amazon Bedrock and Haystack
+title: PDF-Based Question Answering with Amazon Bedrock and Haystack
 description: Create a generative QA application tailored for PDF files using Amazon Bedrock
 featured_image: thumbnail.png
-images: ["blog/qa-application-development/thumbnail.png"]
+images: ["blog/pdf-qa-application-with-bedrock/thumbnail.png"]
-alt_image: Thumbnail image with "Effortless QA Application Development with Amazon Bedrock and Haystack" text and Amazon Bedrock, Haystack, OpenSearch logos on top of a input box that writes "What is Amazon Bedrock"
+alt_image: Thumbnail image with "PDF-Based Question Answering with Amazon Bedrock and Haystack" text and Amazon Bedrock, Haystack, OpenSearch logos on top of a input box that writes "What is Amazon Bedrock"
 toc: True
 date: 2024-01-15
 last_updated:  2024-01-15
 cookbook: amazon_bedrock_for_documentation_qa.ipynb
 authors:
   - Bilge Yucel
-tags: ["Generative AI", "LLM", "Haystack 2.0", "Integration"]
+tags: ["Generative AI", "LLM", "Haystack 2.0", "Integration", "Question Answering"]
 ---

 [Amazon Bedrock](https://aws.amazon.com/bedrock/) is a fully managed service that provides high-performing foundation models from leading AI startups and Amazon through a single API.
 You can choose from various foundation models to find the one best suited for your use case.